XavierRice/PROJECTMOD2/README.md

 ###Add a Fish ➕:
 <p>Just caught a beauty?!
 Add a new fish you caught to the index by <strong>npm run create.</strong>
-Enter the name of the fish and the location where it was caught. 🎣🌍</p>
+Enter the name of the fish, how much you want for it, and the location where it was caught. 🎣🌍</p>

 ###Delete a Fish ❌: